 The Sabbath worship service is the most important of all the meetings of the church.
-Here the members gather week by week to hear the Word of God, to unite in worshiping God in a spirit of praise and thanksgiving, and to gather strength and grace to fight the battles of life.
+Here the members gather week by week to hear the Word of God, to unite in worshiping God in a spirit of praise and thanksgiving, to gather strength and grace to fight the battles of life, and to learn God's will for them in soul-winning service.
 Promptness, reverence, and simplicity should characterize the whole service.